 Are you currently dealing with an uncooperative tenant?
 Contact Jay L. Fabrikant, an evictions lawyer experienced in dealing with tenant misconduct.

 Misconduct can occur in many forms.
 One of the most distressing is when a tenant uses your property for illegal or illicit activities.
-If illegal activities are being conducted on your property, this is a clear and compelling reason to engage an experienced Florida evictions lawyer to begin the process of removing this tenant from your property.
+If illegal activities are being conducted on your property, this is a clear and compelling reason to contact Jay L. Fabrikant, an experienced Florida evictions lawyer, to begin the process of removing this tenant from your property.
 You may find yourself liable for actions committed by the tenant on the property you own and so it is imperative to protect your rights when tenant misconduct occurs.

 Your tenant must abide by the terms and conditions imposed by the lease and by Florida law.
 Any violations by the tenant of these terms and conditions may result in serious monetary damage to the landlord.
-Call an experienced Florida evictions lawyer today to learn the courses of action you have available in the cases of tenant misconduct in order to either stop the misconduct or restore your property to your possession.
+Contact Jay L. Fabrikant, an experienced Florida evictions lawyer, to learn the options you have in the event of tenant misconduct in order to either stop the misconduct or restore your property to your possession.

 Are you currently dealing with an uncooperative tenant who is violating the lease or Florida law?
 If so, contact Jay L. Fabrikant, an evictions lawyer experienced in dealing with tenant misconduct.